Spider-Verse: Main plot

-On Earth-001, Morlun is taunted by Daemos and Verna about which Spider-Man he killed.
-Verna goes on a hunt with her Hounds Sable, Fireheart, and Kravinoff (Earth-001's version of Silver Sable, Puma, and Kraven the Hunter).
-Daemos tells Morlun the family knows he has been avoiding a specific thread of the Great Web, which is revealed to be Earth-616.

 On Earth-616, Spider-Man and Silk meet with Spider-Woman, Spider-Girl, Spider-Man 2099, Spider-UK, Spider-Girl of Earth-982, and Spider-Ham.
 Spider-UK explains they are the Spiders of other dimensions and that all the strands of the Great Web are converging on Earth-616 Peter.
 Spider-UK tells him Morlun's elder brother Daemos is coming to Earth-616 and all of them head into a portal to another dimension.

-In Eastern Europe at the home of the New Warriors, Peter Parker's clone Kaine Parker (a.k.a. the Scarlet Spider) and other members of the New Warriors are beaten down by Daemos.
-Kaine stabs Daemos through the chest with his arm spikes.
-Daemos realizes that Kaine can hurt him, because he is the current receptacle of the Other.
-Old Man Spider-Man, the Spider-Man of Earth-70105, and the Spider-Woman of Earth-65 appear.
-Daemos snaps the Spider-Man of Earth-70105's spine and the others escape through a portal.
+Peter Parker's clone Kaine Parker (a.k.a. the Scarlet Spider) and other members of the New Warriors are beaten down by Daemos.
+Kaine stabs Daemos through the chest with his arm spikes, and Daemos realizes that Kaine can hurt him because he is the current receptacle of the Other.
+Old Man Spider-Man, the Bullet Points Spider-Man, and the Spider-Woman of Earth-65 arrive.
+Daemos kills the Bullet Points Spider-Man, but the others escape through a portal.
+They join other Spider-Men gathered on Earth-13, home of Cosmic Spider-Man who never lost the Enigma Force.
+On Earth-001, the Inheritors gather at a dinner table laden with crippled Spider-Totems.
+The siblings' father Solus reveals he has known all along where the Bride, the Other, and the Scion are located, then asks his children what the Web of Life and Destiny means to them.

-On Earth-13, a large group of Spider-Men are gathered.
-Cosmic Spider-Man tells Spider-Man this is a world where he never lost the Enigma Force and the Inheritors would be foolish to come here.
-However, he cannot leave his world or the Enigma Force would stay behind.
-Spider-UK says there is a war coming and Peter is the greatest of them all.